JARACH-209/AI-ML_Lab/README.md

 # AI_LAB
-CS 235 : Artificial Intelligence Lab Assignments
+CS235 and CS360 : AI and ML Lab Assignments